-When sampling from a boat, rinse equipment on the side of the boat opposite from where samples are collected in order to avoid disturbance of the surface algal community.
+When sampling from a boat, rinse equipment on the side of the boat opposite from where samples are collected to avoid disturbance of the surface algal community.
 When not sampling from a boat, collect samples upstream from where you are standing.

 Collect water column phytoplankton as a standard surface grab sample (within 0.3 m of surface), following the procedures and cautions described in FS 2000, unless otherwise specified in project objectives.

-Collect samples directly with the sample bottles for surface collection or with the additional equipment for various water depths.
+Collect samples directly with the sample bottles for surface collection or with the additional equipment (depth sampler) for various water depths.

 Sample Preservation and Handling